PalashSinha14/mess-meal-system/README.md

 This mismatch often leads to food waste on some days and shortages on others, as decisions are based on guesswork or late information.

-This project implements a **Meal Intent Declaration System** that captures residents’ meal confirmations ahead of time, enabling mess staff to plan food quantities more accurately while still allowing flexibility for residents.
+This project implements a **Meal Intent Declaration System** that captures residents’ meal confirmations ahead of time, enabling mess staff to plan food quantities more accurately while still allowing flexibility for resident.

 ---